-I think of situations in my own marriage where I lost touch with my feelings of fear and what those feeling were trying to tell me when I would let myself get distracted with my husband’s absurd jokes and inane but nonetheless amusing behaviours.
-In these instances I believe I was using humour to hide terror and fear – the fear and terror of knowing that my husband did not have my back, and that he was just using me for as long as I was complicit in not naming and calling out his covert abuse.
+I think of situations in my previous marriage where I lost touch with my feelings of fear and what those feeling were trying to tell me when I would let myself get distracted with my husband’s absurd jokes and inane but nonetheless amusing behaviours.
+In these instances I believe I was using humour to hide terror and fear – the fear and terror of knowing that my ex-husband did not have my back, and that he was just using me for as long as I was complicit in not naming and calling out his covert abuse.

 I think of how we can make fun of ourselves as a way of avoiding our own deeper more intense emotions – we dismiss, trivialise, stick our heads in the soil like the proverbial ostrich just to get away from the true feelings hiding behind that wry facade, or goofy humour.
 Over time, repeated behavioural habits of masking deeper emotions with humour results in us being tone deaf to our own emotions.
 It makes us blind to reality while robbing us from the joy of living out our true self.

 I personally think that when you hit the point where you think anything is fair game for a joke, you have hit a new level of delusion.
 Horace Walpole, an 18th Century writer and historian, said “Life is a tragedy for those who feel, and a comedy for those who think.”